LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 float sy = LegacyUI.VerticalScrollbar(rect, sy, 20f, 0f, 100f);
 ```

-The slider and scrollbar helpers are custom-drawn and do not depend on mutating `GUI.skin`, so several plugins can safely use the framework without fighting over global skin state.
+The slider and scrollbar helpers are rendered manually and do not depend on changes to `GUI.skin`, allowing multiple plugins to safely use the framework without conflicting over the global skin state.

 ## Styles and theme

-Access default styles directly when needed:
+If needed, you can access framework styles directly:

 ```csharp
 GUI.Label(rect, "Custom label", LegacyUI.Styles.Label);
 GUI.Button(rect, "Custom", LegacyUI.Styles.Button);
 ```

-Available style properties include:
+Available style properties:

 ```text
 Window